neilgee/genesischild/readme.md

 ###Javascripts
 - FontAwesome is enabled.
 - placeholder.js is enabled.
-- backstretch.min.js is enabled (via CDN) if a custom background is used.
+- backstretch.min.js is enabled (via CDN) if a custom background is used. (disabled)
 - SVGeezy is enabled for fallback SVG support

 ###CSS